loki344/ml-starter/README.md

 # Quickstart

 <strong>What you'll build</strong><br/>
-The "Hello World" of Machine Learning: An Iris classification model which takes in the measurements of a flowers and predicts the classes.<br/><br/>
+The "Hello World" of Machine Learning: An Iris classification model which takes in the measurements of a flower and predicts the class.<br/><br/>
 <strong>What you'll need</strong><br/>

 1) An IDE such as PyCharm or Visual Studio Code